 The Kurgan originally came from a tribe of people known as the Kurgans who used to toss children into pits of wild dogs for fun!
 The Kurgan killed all of the other members of his tribe so that he would be known as THE Kurgan.
 He would go on to take many more thousand Immortals heads as well as rape and pillage his way through history, until only he and his archfoe, Connor McLoud a Highlander from Scotland (who first death the Kurgan was responsible for) are the last two Immortals left who battle it out in New York city in 1985 for the Prize.

-The Kurgan isn’t the most nuanced villain but he is lots of fun because he is just such an asshole plain and simple.
-He does the most petty things like scaring old ladies, knocking people off bikes, even just putting the candles that Connor lights in memory of his wife out.
+The Kurgan isn’t the most nuanced villain but he is lots of fun because he is just such a petty asshole.
+He does the most childish and nasty things like scaring old ladies, knocking people off bikes, even just putting the candles that Connor lights in memory of his wife out.

 Clancy Brown who plays the villain added a lot of the comedic elements to the character.
 Originally he was written as nothing more than a generic thug, but Brown injected a lot of black comedy into the villain which made him more memorable.